-$\forall H. \notin 4$ .
+¥4. § 4.
 Document review and on-site survey.

-A. A review should shall be made of all appropriate building construction documents (i.e., floor plans, blueprints, microfilm record, previous inspection records, asbestos abatement projects, etc.) to facilitate the identification of areas where asbestos may be present if available. [ A basic sketch of the representative floor plan showing any major detail must be prepared to identify bulk sample locations and general asbestos material location. ] Any on-site inspections must be conducted by competent personnel who have the training to identify the presence of asbestos, and to assess, to the extent presence of asbestos, and to assess, to the extent presence of asbestos, and to assess, to the extent presence of a each location at which asbestos is suspected or identified.
+- A. A review should shall be made of all appropriate building construction documents (i.e., floor plans, blueprints, microfilm record, previous inspection records, asbestos abatement projects, etc.) to facilitate the identification of areas where asbestos may be present if available. [ A basic sketch of the representative floor plan showing any major detail must be prepared to identify bulk sample locations and general asbestos material location. ] Any on-site inspections must be conducted by competent personnel who have the training to identify the presence of asbestos, and to assess, to the extent presence of asbestos, and to assess, to the extent practicable, the relative hazard or hazards to health and safety posed at each location at which asbestos is suspected or identified.
 Each on-site survey shall include at least the following and be documented in a report to the owners.

-[ B. A basic sketch of the representative floor plan showing any major detail must be prepared to identify bulk sample locations and general asbestos material location. ]
+- [ B. A basic sketch of the representative floor plan showing any major detail must be prepared to identify bulk sample locations and general asbestos material location.]

-1. Visual inspection.
+- 1. Visual inspection.
 Accessible building areas and spaces shall be visually inspected, including but not limited to the following [ means ] All suspected asbestos containing materials located in the work area that are or may become friable, as defined by these standards must be identified.
-These areas shall include, but are not limited to :
+These areas shall include, but are not limited to:

-A. I. Rooms, hallways, and offices
+- A. I. Rooms, hallways, and offices

-B. 2.
+- B. 2.
 Mechanical and electrical equipment rooms

-G. 3.
+- C. 3.
 Pipe chases

 - D. 4.
+Basements

-Basements - E. 5.
+- E. 5.
 Attics

-F. 6.
+- F. 6.
 The space above ceilings, between walls, and below floors

-G. 7.
+- G. 7.
 Steam tunnels

 - H. 8.
 Stairwells

 - H. 9.
 Closets and storage areas

 - J. 10.
 All occupied and unoccupied spaces

 - K. 11.
 Crawl spaces, including soil as appropriate

-12. Floor covering and mastic

-13. Exterior coverings and roofs
+- 12. Floor covering and mastic - 13.
+Exterior coverings and roofs